-The better reading of the constitutional text-taking into account what Tribe calls "time's arrow" in its evolution-is to read the Civil Rights Amendments as changing the meaning of both "consent" and "equal suffrage" in Article V. 96 Other Voting Rights Amendments follow in the same train.
-The composition of the "people" in states has been revolutionized and their voting rights as American citizens put on "equal protection" footing.
+The better reading of the constitutional text-taking into account what Tribe calls "time's arrow" in its evolution-is to interpret the post-Civil War amendments as changing the meaning of both "consent" and "equal suffrage" in Article V, at least in the context of a congressional statute.96 Other Voting Rights Amendments follow in the same train.
+The composition of the "people" in states has been revolutionized and their voting rights as U.S. citizens put on "equal protection" footing.
+Congress has been delegated new power to protect these voting rights, and the states have "consented" to the use of this power through their adoption of the amendments.
+"Equal suffrage" in Article V means something very different after the blood spilled in the war to eliminate slavery, and Congress at the national level is given broad constitutional authority to protect these hard-won rights.

-This textual analysis of the proposed Senate Reform Act exposes what has been called an intramodal conflict when different parts of the Constitution pull in different directions.
-There is a conflict between (1) the plain meaning of original texts setting forth the one state, two senators rule and (2) the authoritative texts of the Voting Rights Amendments giving Congress power to protect voting rights.
-Taking account of what Tribe has called "time's arrow" makes clear that the force and substance of the Voting Rights Amendments should be read to favor the power of Congress to advance the cause of democracy in this reform.
-In this respect, the proposed Senate Reform Act would follow in the steps of the Voting Rights Act of 1965, which has been described as "undoubtedly the most important and most effective civil rights statute ever enacted."
-Senate Reform Act would represent the proposed Senate Reform Act would follow in the steps of the Voting Rights Act of 1965, which has been described as "undoubtedly the most important and most effective civil rights statute ever enacted."
+This textual analysis of the proposed Senate Reform Act exposes what has been called an intramodal conflict when different parts of the Constitution pull in different directions.97 There is a conflict between (1) the plain meaning of original texts setting forth the one state, two senators rule and (2) the authoritative texts of the Voting Rights Amendments giving Congress power to protect voting rights.98 Taking account of "time's arrow"